nitsanavni/intro-to-approvals-learning-hour/frames/exercise-use-asserts.md

 # Exercise - Use Asserts

+## Goal

 Let's build [fizzbuzz](https://sammancoaching.org/kata_descriptions/fizzbuzz.html) with micro-asserts.

+## Steps

+> Hint: use Split Editor to follow along

+> Note: take your time, we don't have to complete all steps

 -   [ ] run the assert-based test, see it fail in the terminal: